 The Day Brian Eno Left Roxy Music

-Roxy Music was a band effort in many ways, but when it came down to it, they were primarily Ferry's project.
+When it came down to it, Roxy Music was primarily Ferry's project.
 He wrote the bulk of the material and shaped the band's vision.
 But fans and critics loved Eno, who was more personable and gave better interviews.
-"I didn't really like the interview process,” said Ferry in Buckley's bio.
-"I used to be really tongue tied.
+"I didn't really like the interview process," Ferry said in Buckley's bio.
+"I used to be really tongue-tied.
 Brian, of course, had confidence in spades."

 Eno added: "It was a typical clash of young male egos.
 What had happened was that because I was visually so bizarre looking, I got a lot of press attention.
 I made good photographs.
 That distorted the impression of where the creative leadership of the band was.
 It was definitely Bryan's band."

 Roxy Music played one last gig with Eno in early summer 1973 at the York Festival.
 Overzealous Eno fans began shouting over Ferry's singing, which prompted Eno to leave the stage in an attempt to diffuse the situation.
 Ferry refused to confront Eno about the incident and, eventually, Eno decided to leave the group.

 "I was pissed off at the subterfuge and wanted Bryan to actually say it to my face," Eno argued, "but he didn't.
 So eventually I just said, 'Okay fuck it, I'm leaving.'"
 The band officially announced his departure a few weeks later on July 21, 1973 in Melody Maker.

 Eno's spot in the band was quickly filled by Curved Air's Eddie Jobson, whose use of violin added another texture to the band.
 Meanwhile, Eno rebounded by recording his first solo album – the classic Here Come the Warm Jets – as well as No Pussyfooting, a collaboration with King Crimson's Robert Fripp.